jbroadway/docs/docs/2022.1/studio/how-tos/sets/how-to-find-and-use-community-created-sets.md

 # How to find and use community-created sets

+:omit-from-search

-Here's how to find and use sets that other community members have made and shared.
+Here's how to find and use sets that other community members have made and shared:

 **Step 1.** Visit [flipsidecommunity.com](https://www.flipsidecommunity.com/share?type=set) and find a set you'd like to use.